VAN HORN SKI LAKE

 In February 2021, EGLE held a public hearing for an after-the-fact sand dune mining permit and granted a permit in April 2022.
 Shortly thereafter, EGLE voided the Section 301 violation.

 Since August 2022, the Coastal Alliance has sought a full evidentiary hearing of all of EGLE's actions with regard to the Van Horn’s ski pond and its impact on the environment and natural resources of Michigan under the Natural Resources and Environmental Protection Act.
-The Administrative Law Judge’s denial of our request was upheld by the Circuit Court and the Court of Appeal, which prompted the Coastal Alliance to appeal to the Michigan Supreme Court in April 2024.
+The Administrative Law Judge’s denial of our request was upheld by the Circuit Court and the Court of Appeals, which prompted the Coastal Alliance to appeal to the Michigan Supreme Court in April 2024.

 Key dates in the ski lake dispute